Want to know about different types of facials so you can choose the one that suits your skin concerns? You have arrived at the right place!

 The process is done by moving the pen-like device all-around your skin in circular motions till the skin is free of all the unnecessary grim.
-Once done, the same device is also used to add moisturizer, serum, and healthy oils in your skin to keep it hydrated and glowy.
-It suits all skin types; however, the after process may vary because the serums to be added depends on the skin type of the individual, which varies from person to person.
+Once done, the same device is also used to add moisturizer, serum, and healthy oils to your skin to keep it hydrated and glowy.
+It suits all skin types; however, the after process may vary because the serums to be added depending on the skin type of the individual, which varies from person to person.

 Recommended for: Oily and acne-prone skin, aging skin

-Recommended for: All skin types especially damaged skin, pigmented skin, and stretch marks
+Recommended for: All skin types especially damaged skin, pigmented skin, and stretch marks.

 15. Chemical Peels

-Chemical peeling is the skin-resurfacing process of using chemical solutions to perform facials that help in skin rejuvenation and skin cell turnover.
+Chemical peeling is the skin-resurfacing process of using chemical solutions to perform facials that help skin rejuvenation and skin cell turnover.
 Just like microdermabrasion, chemical peel removes the top skin layer.
 This facial takes time because the process involves many mini-steps of application.
 After the skin grows back, it becomes smoother and radiant.